sealerio/sealer.cool/src/docs/getting-started/run-clusterimage.md

 More examples :

-run cloud image on an exists servers
+run ClusterImage on an exists servers

 Server ip address| 192.168.0.1 ~ 192.168.0.13
 ---|---